 After a cycle or two of charting, you’ll be a pro at distinguishing sticky, creamy, and egg white cervical mucus from the dry phase or arousal fluid (much more watery and slippery).
 Use the above information as guidelines, but remember, every woman and every cycle is unique!

-Charting When Your Cycle Isn’t 28 Days Long
+Charting Cervical Mucus When Your Cycle Isn’t 28 Days Long

-Truth be told, many women don’t have a menstrual cycle of every 28 days.
+Truth be told, many women don’t have a regular 28-day menstrual cycle.
 In fact, a “normal” menstrual cycle can be anywhere from 21 to 35 days long.
 Usually, women with polycystic ovary syndrome (PCOS), anovulatory cycles, perimenopause or other irregularities will see even longer cycles and longer phases in each.
-They might even see false peaks where cervical mucus ramps up to pre-ovulation at various points in their cycle without actually achieving ovulation.
+They might even see false peaks, where cervical mucus ramps up to pre-ovulation at various points in their cycle without actually achieving ovulation.